History of Indiana GAL/CASA

 In 1977, the concept of the Court Appointed Special Advocate (CASA) program was introduced in Seattle, Washington.
 Seattle Juvenile Court Judge David W. Soukup realized that children who entered the legal system due to abuse or neglect in their own homes were often inadvertently re-victimized by courts and public social service agencies who were over-burdened, understaffed and woefully lacking in resources.
-Although lawyers typically represented the interests of the parents and the state, seldom did someone speak exclusively for the child, the party who arguably had the most at stake in the proceeding.
-The child Abuse Prevention and Treatment Act that was enacted in 1974 prompted states to adopt legislation that provided representation for the child's best interests during judicial proceedings, attorney guardians ad litem generally did not have the time, training nor resources to conduct the kind of in-depth fact-finding needed to represent the best long term interests of children.
+Lawyers typically represented the interests of the parents and the state.
+Seldom did someone speak exclusively for the child, the party who arguably had the most at stake in the proceeding.
+The Child Abuse Prevention and Treatment Act enacted in 1974 prompted states to adopt legislation that provided representation for the child's best interests during judicial proceedings, and attorney guardians ad litem generally did not have the time, training nor resources to conduct the kind of in-depth fact-finding needed to represent the best long term interests of children.

 Once Judge Soukup recognized the problem, he looked to community volunteers for a solution.
 He personally recruited and trained volunteers to serve as guardians ad litem for children who entered the child welfare system.

-The idea caught the attention and approval of the Children in Placement Committee of the National Council of Juvenile and Family Court Judges and in 1978 the Committee adopted the model as one means for safeguarding the rights of children.
-Trained community volunteers who were being trained to gather relevant facts and to speak up for children in the courtroom came to be known as Court Appointed Special Advocates (CASA).
+The idea caught the attention and approval of the Children in Placement Committee of the National Council of Juvenile and Family Court Judges and in 1978 the Committee adopted the model that came to be known as Court Appointed Special Advocates (CASA).